NORTHERN CHEROKEE NATION

 The Northern Cherokee Nation always appreciates your support.

-If you'd like to become a supporter,
+If you would like to become a supporter, PayPal is available for convenience to your generous

-your generous tax-deductible donations to the Northern Cherokee Nation.
+the Northern Cherokee Nation.

 Remember, the Northern Cherokee Nation is a 501c3.